-As part of our home school agreement with parents, we ask that parents also support this journey by reading with their children for 10 minutes a day and sign their reading record.
+As part of our home school agreement with parents, we ask that parents also support this journey by reading with their children for 10 minutes a day.

 Children are given a phonetically matched book and a banded book per week to read.